 You cannot control the weather, but you can control what happens to your company’s assets when a weather-related disaster strikes.
 The first line of defense is to store your essential business information and data in a secure cloud-based environment.
-For example, if Mother Nature drops torrential rainfall and results in a flooded office and a computer malfunction, you risk losing essential business data.
+For example, if Mother Nature drops torrential rainfall, resulting in a flooded office and a computer malfunction, you risk losing essential business data.

 That is not the case if you move to the cloud.
 The cloud does what on-site technology cannot.
 It keeps everything safe, secure, and easily accessible from anywhere there is an Internet connection.
-There are many cloud providers to choose from, and you can finance cloud software for an affordable monthly payment.
+There are many cloud providers, and you can finance cloud software for an affordable monthly payment.

 Establish emergency procedures.

-Bad weather can strike without warning, even hours before your mobile weather app alerts you.
+Even hours before your mobile weather app alerts you, bad weather can strike without warning.
 Because of this, you need to develop a plan that keeps your employees safe.
-First, invest in safety mats and rugs, heavy-duty flashlights, batteries, first aid kits, fire extinguishers, bottled water, dried food, and a generator.
+First, invest in safety mats, rugs, heavy-duty flashlights, batteries, first aid kits, fire extinguishers, bottled water, dried food, and a generator.

 Then, write up your company’s safety protocols if they are not already in your employee handbook.
 These protocols should explain what your employees should do in an emergency to remain safe.
-If your business needs to close its doors for a few days or weeks as a result of inclement weather, come up with a contingency plan.
+If your business needs to close its doors for a few days or weeks due to inclement weather, come up with a contingency plan.